Here’s why you should choose a fiber laser

 Frequency conversion from infrared to visible

 Fiber lasers emit light in the infrared wavelength range.
-To get visible wavelengths you need frequency conversion from the Koheras HARMONIK frequency conversion platform.
+To get visible wavelengths you need frequency conversion from the Koheras HARMONIK HP frequency conversion platform.

 With frequency conversion, you get all the attractive properties of fiber lasers as well as the relevant visible wavelengths.
 Furthermore, frequency conversion acts as a nonlinear bandpass filter that efficiently cleans up low-power components in the signal, such as ASE which is present in all lasers regardless of platform.